-We hold on to a dream that somehow our life will be different.
-We tend to hold on to the things that don’t want to be held, instead of using the time, space and energy for the things that want us.
-I also held on to the premise that my life would play out differently that my life would be different.
-That I would feel different.
+We hold on to a dream that our lives will be different.
+We hold on to the things that don’t want to be held, instead of using the time, space and energy for the things that want us.
+I held on to the premise that my life would play out differently that I would have support.
+That I would begin to feel different.

-I spent my life living in denial, questioning the very things that would give me the answers I was looking for, instead of coming to accept the fact that those things I wanted to happen would never happen.
-We’re so intent on seeing things the way we think or want them to be, without looking or coming to accept the way things are.
+I spent my life in denial, questioning the very things that would give me the answers I was looking for, instead of coming to accept the fact that the things I wanted to happen, would never happen.
+We’re so intent on seeing things the way we think or want them to be, we fail to look or come to terms with the way things are.

-I believe our lives would be simpler if we began to see circumstances the way things are, instead of the way we want things to be and seeing those things through rose coloured spectacles, continually wishing our lives were different.
-We can live in hope that things will change for the better, but I see little point in spending an entire life waiting for that different to happen.
+The truth is our lives would be simpler if we began to see our circumstances in the way they are, instead of the way we want those things to be and stop seeing those things through rose coloured spectacles, continually wishing our lives were different.
+We can live in hope that things will change for the better, but I see little point in spending an entire life waiting for the different to happen.